 Your Makeup and Skincare Collection

-Most of us have witnessed our makeup routine change drastically over the course of 2020, but we don’t blame you for holding onto your favorite products—sometimes, a little eyeliner is the exactly the mood booster you need.
+Most of us have witnessed our makeup routine change drastically over the course of 2020, but we don’t blame you for holding onto your favorite products—sometimes, a little eyeliner is exactly the mood booster you need.

 Even if you’re rocking the au natural look more often than not, you’ll still want to sort through your makeup bag for empties, products that are nearing their expiration, or those that no longer serve you.
 After you toss the excess and keep just your go-tos on hand, getting glam will feel a bit more breezy.

 If you have some extra time, consider going through your medicine cabinet, too.
 Make sure you’re stocked up on your daily faves, but don’t forget to replenish things like bandaids, razors, and feminine products—you’ll thank yourself later.

 It doesn’t matter if you have the best of intentions on move-in day—over time, the inside of your nightstand will likely turn into a junk drawer of sorts.
 Take a few minutes to clear it out and part with or put away anything that may be out of place.
 Then, dedicate the space to just the essentials, such as your favorite CBD oil, an eye mask, a lip balm or two, and that extra phone charger or set of earphones.